 Other than music: Apart from a huge beer offer, this bar is full of memorabilia from the 60’s & 70’s like old motorcycles and posters & pictures of bands like The Doors.

-Interesting facts: Last year the famous artist Garland Jeffreys (from the song: Hail Hail Rock ‘N’ Roll) played here!
+Interesting facts: The famous artist Garland Jeffreys (from the song: Hail Hail Rock ‘N’ Roll) has played here!

 Address: Walter De Buckplein 5, 9000 Gent

 For 50 years Trefpunt has been a cultural centre, a place where everyone is welcome to enjoy music, culture and art.
 In 1969, a folk singer-songwriter from Gent, named Walter de Buck, brought the Gentse Feesten back to life by organizing concerts here.
 In the beginning, the artists were even standing on cases of beer!